DENNIS-CODES/Stack-Machine/README.md

 - If there is a mismatch then the string is not a palindrome.
 If all the elements match then the string is a palindrome.

 File `PalindromeChecker.py` contains the `implementation` of the above `approach`

+## Exetension
+I aslo tried out a program that checks if user input has balanced parenthesis